 Arranging furniture in a considered way is a powerful tool in defining living areas, blocking off spaces, and creating conversation spots.
 Console tables and sofas tend to most commonly mark transitions from one space to another, but you can also use chairs, ottomans, bookshelves, desks and other pieces.
 Just remember that in open concept floor plans the backs of the majority of your furniture pieces will be visible, so take this into consideration.

-Fireplaces are great for warming up a space - both literally and figuratively, and open concept homes in particular can benefit greatly from these units, be it wood-burning, gas, or even electric.
+Fireplaces are great for warming up a space, literally and figuratively.
+Open concept homes, in particular, can benefit greatly from these units, be it wood-burning, gas, or even electric.
 While the main purpose of a fireplace is to provide heat, they actually serve a dual purpose.
 Fireplaces create focal points that all the other furniture in an area can be gathered around.
 People naturally gravitate towards them, and when that's added to the light and warmth of the flame, it makes for a very cozy area.

 Two Tone Walls

 Another way to add coziness using the few walls that exist in open concept homes is to use paint.
 Two-tone walls can add dimension without overwhelming the space.
 Any colors can be used depending on your style, but make sure one is at least slightly darker than the other.
 For a sophisticated and traditional look consider installing a piece of chair rail to divide the two sections.